 Information you enter will be private and anonymous.
-Use of the pregnancy calculator is for informational purposes only.
-It is not a substitute for a pregnancy test or medical advice from a qualified nurse, doctor or midwife.
+Use of the pregnancy calculator is for information purposes only.
+It is an estimate and isn't a substitute for a pregnancy test or medical advice from a nurse, doctor or midwife.

 Signs you might be pregnant

-- You need to urinate (pee/mimi) more than usual
+- You need to pee/mimi (urinate) more than usual.

 - You feel bloated or have period-like cramps.